Geranimo/elasticache-serverless-iam-auth-demo/README.md

+#This project is cloned from https://github.com/aws-samples/elasticache-iam-auth-demo-app/blob/main/README.md and refactored for elastic cache serverless cache connection testing

 # Elasticache IAM authentication demo application

 You can use this java-based application which uses the Redis Lettuce client to demo the IAM based Authentication to access your Elasticache for Redis cluster.